nadia-am/foodShop/README.md

 ## Laravel FoodShop

 ### Description
-- this project show list of resturant. can order food from each resturant.
+- this project show list of resturant. users can order food from each resturant.